godot-rust/examples/ReadMe.md

   Showcases how classes and their state can be hot-reloaded in the Godot editor.

-## Godot version
+## Engine and library versions

-Demos are written to work with **latest stable** Godot version.
-When a new minor/patch version is released, we generally try to update it within a few days or weeks.
+Demos are written to work with **latest stable** Godot version (last official release), and last `master` version of godot-rust.
+We generally try to update this repo within a few days or weeks.

 We additionally run CI with newer in-dev versions, but that support is best-effort.
 Demos do not provide compatibility with older Godot versions, as the projects need migration and this would prevent us from showcasing newer versions. godot-rust itself however offers reliable support for older versions, see [Compatibility and Stability][book-compatibility].

+If you're interested in GDScript demos for Godot itself, check out [godot-demo-projects].

 ## Contributions